-The estimated 2021 population growth rate for the unincorporated area is -3.2%, a decrease of 4,316 people, which is considerably lower than the 0.25% growth rate set for that year.
-As a result, the building permit allocation derived from the 0.25% growth goal was more than sufficient to accommodate the demand for residential permits to construct market rate units in 2021.
+The estimated 2022 population growth rate for the unincorporated area is -1.3%, a decrease of 1,738 people, which is considerably lower than the 0.5% growth rate set for that year.
+As a result, the building permit allocation derived from the 0.5% growth goal was more than sufficient to accommodate the demand for residential permits to construct market-rate units in 2022, as well as 2023.

-While 2020 population data is provided by the US Census, DOF population estimates are calculated using the Housing Unit Method (HUM).
+DOF population estimates are calculated using the Housing Unit Method (HUM).
 This means that changes in housing unit data, including new construction, annexations, and demolitions, reported by local jurisdictions play a significant role in determining annual population estimates.
-The DOF also reported that the state's overall negative growth rate can be attributed to four main factors: continuing declines in natural increase as Baby Boomers age, additional deaths related to the COVID-19 pandemic, federal policies restricting immigration and continuing delays in processing foreign migration, and an increase in domestic out-migration.
+The DOF also reported that the state's overall negative growth rate can be attributed to three main factors: continuing declines in natural increase as Baby Boomers age, federal policies restricting immigration and continuing delays in processing foreign migration, and an increase in domestic out-migration.
 As deaths related to the pandemic decline and with federal policy changes, it is expected that the state will return to a positive annual growth rate in coming years.